bGuenes/sbi_model_comparison/readme.md

 $$

 Meaning the evidence can be calculated by estimating the harmonic mean of the likelihood, where we use a SBI for the Neural Posterior Estimation (NPE) and the Neural Likelihood Estimation (NLE). <br>
-$\phi(\theta_i)$ is the importance target which is approximatlly the posterior, but the target need onöy be normalized and have tighter tails than the true posterior.
+$\phi(\theta_i)$ is the importance target which is approximatlly the posterior, but the target need only be normalized and have tighter tails than the true posterior.
 (Honestly I'm not really sure yet what this means!) <br>

 Now the benefit of using a diffusion model for SBI comes into play.
 The diffusion model from the previous section can be used to estimate the likelihood $q_{j}^{NLE}(x|\theta)$ and the posterior $q_{j}^{NPE}(\theta|x)$ of our system, meaning it is just needed to train one model to estimate the evidence $z$. <br>

 ### Evidence Calculation

-1. Take observation sampe $x$
+1. Take observation sample $x$

 2. Sample posterior $\theta_{i;j} \sim q_{j}^{NPE}(\theta|x)$ using the diffusion model for each model $\mathcal{M_j}$